 If employing workers in multiple states or employees are temporarily working out-of-state, employers may need to purchase insurance for all the states where workers are located, according to each state’s laws.
 Out-of-state employers with employees working in Wisconsin must have coverage through an insurance company licensed to write work comp in Wisconsin and endorsed to name Wisconsin as a covered state.

-Wisconsin workers’ compensation rates recently decreased.
+Wisconsin workers’ compensation rates have decreased in recent years.
 The Wisconsin Commissioner of Insurance approved a 6% rate decrease for premiums in October 2018.
-This is the third consecutive year workers’ compensation rates have declined.
+This was the third consecutive year workers’ compensation rates have declined.
 According to the state, the latest reduction is expected to save Wisconsin employers $134 million annually.